karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Just before the next session queues rows, clear prior rows and flush after queue so the first frame shows the new run/waiting rows nearly instantly.
   - Implemented via LiveUI.onCancelled('restart') → cancelPending()+flush; LiveUI.prepareForNewSession()+flush after queue; no header-only gap on restart.- Live restart and final-frame policy
 - Restart bridge: do not paint “cancelled” rows; instead clear renderer rows and render a header-only bridge with the hint.
 The first full table after restart now reflects only the new session’s rows (waiting/run), with the hint continuously visible.
-- Final completion: persist the full table (rows + summary + hint).
+- Final completion: persist the full table (header + rows + summary + hint).
 Header-only persistence is reserved for cancellation paths and restart bridges.
 - Changes:
   - ProgressRenderer.resetRows() to drop prior rows without clearing the screen.
   - LiveSink.resetForRestart() to invoke renderer reset at the restart boundary.
   - LiveSink.stop(opts) now supports headerOnly=true for cancellation; default persists the full table.
-  - LiveUI.onCancelled('restart') stops painting cancelled rows and resets before the header-only bridge; on cancel, it persists a header-only bridge; on normal completion, it persists the final full table.
+  - LiveUI.onCancelled('restart') stops painting cancelled rows and resets before the header-only bridge; on cancel, it persists a header-only bridge; on normal completion, it persists the full table.

 - Exit/cancel idempotency
   - Added an internal “stopped” guard to LiveUI.stop() and LiveSink.stop() so late/double calls no‑op.